-This filter can be added to filter chains in the software to report the frequency of alleles observed in raw data.
+The Allele frequency filter can be added to filter chains in the software to report the frequency of alleles observed in raw data.

 Filter conditions include the ability to set allele frequency ranges from 0.0 to 1.0, to include or exclude boundary values in the range, and to include or exclude unannotated variants in filter analysis results.